rlpham/Moving-Truck-Prototype/README.md

 # Moving Truck Prototype

+Group 3's implementation of a program that tracks moving shipment trucks.

+## Technology Stock
+ElectronJS
+Bootstrap
+Axios
+AWS

-# How to run
+## How to run
-1. Download repo
+1. Download zip
-2. open index.html in `google chrome`
+2. Extrap zip into desktop
+3. `cd` into desktop and folder
+4. run `npm install` then run ``npm run`